facebookresearch/xformers/README.md

 - Linux with x86-64 architecture
 - Windows with x86-64 architecture

 Apple M1/M2 chips (arm64 architecture) are currently not supported.
-We aim to add support in a future release.

 ## Installing xFormers